 The easiest way to know is to ask your advisor.

-If you’ve never taken the SAT or ACT or if your scores have expired (English and reading scores expire after five years, math after two), you might have to test.
+If you’ve never taken the SAT or ACT or if your scores have expired (English and reading scores expire after ten years, math after two), you might have to test.

 If your scores have not expired and you scored well, you may not have to take some or any of the tests.
 We highly encourage you to submit your scores even if you don’t think you did well, as you may still be exempt from certain tests or qualify for scholarships.
 Log in to CollegeBoard or ACT to send us your scores.